What Is Parental Alienation Syndrome (PAS)?

 Outside Influence on Your Child

-For every PAS symptom that originates from your child, there may be sources coming from someone else, specifically your ex-spouse.
+For every symptom of parental alienation that originates from your child, there may be sources coming from someone else, specifically your ex-spouse.
 If your ex is bad-mouthing you when you are not around, or if they are making your responsibilities as a parent difficult intentionally, they could be promoting your child’s parental alienation syndrome.
 What can be done to curb this behavior?

 Speak with Your Ex about Your Child